SMSpp-Project/smspp-project/manual/chapters/18-factories-netcdf.md

-runs and does two things: it registers the class in the factory of its base, **and** it calls the class's `static_initialization()` method — which is exactly where the methods-factory registrations of Chapter 15 belong.
+runs and does two things: it registers the class in the factory of its base, **and** it calls the class's `static_initialization()` method — which is exactly where the methods-factory registrations of [Chapter 15](15-methods-factory.md#ch-15) belong.
 So the two factory systems are wired up by the same one-time static initialisation.

-## 18.2 The dark side, discharged: factories versus the linker
+## 18.2 The dark side, discharged: factories versus the linker {#sec-18-2}

-This is the mechanism §15.7 warned about, now in full.
+This is the mechanism [§15.7](15-methods-factory.md#sec-15-7) warned about, now in full.

 The registration code lives inside the static `_initializer` of a translation unit, and *nothing in the rest of the program